dariatsvetkova/shoppies-by-daria/README.md

 ### Nominating the movies:

-The user is asked to nominate five movies from their search results.
-Their nominations appear under *Your Nominations*.
+* The user is asked to nominate five movies from their search results.
+Their nominations appear in the Nomination box.
 From there, the user can view detailed information about the movie or remove it from nominations.

-:sparkles: Nominations are saved to the browser's local storage and restored next time they visit the page (unless they've submitted the nominations in their previous session).
+:sparkles: Nominations are saved to the browser's local storage and restored next time the user visits the page (unless they've submitted the nominations in their previous session).

 ### Submitting the nominations:

-When the user has selected five movies, a banner appears next to the nominations, allowing them to submit their choice.
+* When the user has selected five movies, the banner appears within the Nominations box to notify them that they can now submit their choice.

-:sparkles: The submission triggers a confirmation screen to appear.
+:sparkles: Upon submission, a confirmation screen appears, with buttons for sharing the app on Facebook and Twitter.

 :sparkles: The nominations are removed from the local storage on submission, making the app reusable for testing purposes.

-:sparkles: Upon submission, a confirmation screen appears, with buttons for sharing the app on Facebook and Twitter.

 ### UI features:

-:sparkles: CSS animations are added for the app's welcome screen, loading search results and movie details; opening/closing the movie details card; adding/removing movies from the list; appearing/disappearing of the banner.
+:sparkles: The following elements are animated: the app's welcome screen; search results loading; movie details loading; movie details opening/closing; movies being added/removed from nominations; banner appearing/disappearing.

 :sparkles: Nominations list sticks to the top of the page when the user scrolls through search results, allowing easy access.

-:sparkles: On smaller screens, the Nominations box becomes collapsible and shows the total number of nominations to improve usability.
+:sparkles: On smaller screens, the Nominations box becomes collapsible and shows the total number of nominations to improve user experience.

-:sparkles: When 5 movies have been selected, the banner appears within the Nominations box to notify the user that they can now submit their choice.

 :sparkles: Back-to-top button appears at the bottom of the screen as the user scrolls through the search results.